copier-org/copier/CONTRIBUTING.md

 Before you submit a pull request, check that it meets these guidelines:

 1. The pull request has code, it should include tests.
-2. Check that all checks pass on GitHub CI
+2. Check that all checks pass on GitHub CI.

 ## Tips